 Amblyopia, or lazy eye, is a common eye condition found in about 1 out of 30 people.
 It is usually caused by an undetected need for glasses in an infant or toddler, but can result from an eye turn.
 When one eye has normal eyesight and the other eye has poor eyesight, the person learns to see out of the eye with good eyesight.
-The vision in the weaker eye does not grow and develop as the child grows older.
-This can affect the ability for both eyes to coordinate together efficiently.

 For more information and research on amblyopia treatment, please visit www.theamblyopiaproject.com.

 Amblyopia Misconceptions That Persist Today

 A common misconception is that amblyopia cannot be treated after the person’s neurological system develops beyond the critical period, previously considered the age of 7.
 This is FALSE!
 Evidence-based medicine has proven that it is possible to treat amblyopia at any age due to neuroplasticity.
 The earlier the patient receives optometric vision therapy the better and quicker improvements are seen; however, our office successfully treats patients well into adulthood.

 Amblyopia was initially considered a one-eyed vision problem.
 As a result, “occlusion” (e.g. patching) quickly gained popularity.
 The thinking was to cover the “good” eye to strengthen the amblyopic eye.
 While research has shown this method to work for eye sight, it also suggests that the improvements are significantly limited AND do not last in many cases.
 More recent research unequivocally shows that amblyopia is a problem of eye teamwork.
 Yet, many doctors have not yet embraced newer treatment methods.

 Eye Patching Alone is No Longer the Standard of Care